Kaaz/DiscordBot/readme.md

-help_in_pm | false | show help in a private message?<br/>true  -> send a message to the user requesting help<br/>false -> output help to the channel where requested module_games | true | Let people play games against each other music_channel | music | Channel where the bots music-related output goes to music_channel_title | false | Updates the music channel's topic with the currently playing song<br/>true  -> yes change the topic at the beginning of every song<br/>false -> leave the channel topic title alone! music_playing_message | clear | Clear the now playing message?<br/>clear  -> sends a message and deletes it when the song is over or skipped<br/>normal -> send the message and just leave it be<br/>off    -> don't send now playing messages music_playlist_id | 0 | used to store the last used playlist music_role_requirement | none | In order to use music commands you need this role!<br/>Setting this value to none will disable the requirement music_show_listeners | true | Show who's listening in the *current* command<br/>true  -> List all the people who are currently listening to music<br/>false -> Don't show listeners music_volume | 10 | sets the default volume of the music player<br/>So the next time the bot connects it starts with this volume<br/><br/>Accepts a value between 0 and 100 music_vote_percent | 1 | Percentage of users (rounded down) required to skip the currently playing track<br/><br/>eg; when set to 25, and 5 listeners it would require 2 users to vote skip <br/><br/>Accepts a value between 1 and 100 pm_user_events | false | Send a private message to owner when something happens to a user?<br/>true  -> sends a private message to guild-owner<br/>false -> does absolutely nothing
+help_in_pm | false | show help in a private message?<br/>true  -> send a message to the user requesting help<br/>false -> output help to the channel where requested module_games | true | Let people play games against each other music_channel | music | Channel where the bots music-related output goes to music_channel_auto | false | The channel where I automatically connect to if a user joins<br/><br/>false:<br/>Not using this setting, wont auto-connect to anything.<br/><br/>setting this to match a voice channel name:<br/>The moment a user connects to the specified channel I connect too and start to play music.<br/><br/>Important to note: <br/>* If the configured channel does not exist, this setting will be turned off<br/>* If I'm already connected to a different voice-channel I won't use this setting music_channel_title | false | Updates the music channel's topic with the currently playing song<br/>auto  -> update the title every 10 seconds with the track its playing<br/>true  -> yes change the topic at the beginning of every song<br/>false -> leave the channel topic title alone! music_playing_message | clear | Clear the now playing message?<br/>clear  -> sends a message and deletes it when the song is over or skipped<br/>normal -> send the message and just leave it be<br/>off    -> don't send now playing messages music_playlist_id | 0 | used to store the last used playlist music_queue_only | false | Stop playing music once the queue is empty?<br/><br/>true<br/>once the queue is empty I stop playing music and leave the voice channel<br/><br/>false<br/>If the queue is empty, I'm gonna pick the track. music_role_requirement | none | In order to use music commands you need this role!<br/>Setting this value to none will disable the requirement music_show_listeners | false | Show who's listening in the *current* command<br/>true  -> List all the people who are currently listening to music<br/>false -> Don't show listeners music_volume | 10 | sets the default volume of the music player<br/>So the next time the bot connects it starts with this volume<br/><br/>Accepts a value between 0 and 100 music_vote_percent | 1 | Percentage of users (rounded down) required to skip the currently playing track<br/><br/>eg; when set to 25, and 5 listeners it would require 2 users to vote skip <br/><br/>Accepts a value between 1 and 100 pm_user_events | false | Send a private message to owner when something happens to a user?<br/>true  -> sends a private message to guild-owner<br/>false -> does absolutely nothing